 The Georgia Conservancy is a statewide conservation organization that works to develop solutions to protect Georgia’s environment through advocacy and collaboration on water, air, land and marine conservation issues.
 Founded in 1967, we are one of Georgia’s oldest conservation-based nonprofit organizations and have a long history of advocating for coastal protection.
 We have had a coastal office in Savannah since 1972.

-The Georgia Conservancy envisions a healthy resilient and diverse coastal ecosystem that can endure natural and human disturbances, continue to perform its functions, and support self-sustaining populations of native fish, birds, wildlife and plants.
-The health of our salt marshes, which comprise nearly one-third of those found on the east coast, and the health of our open waters, which are home to many threatened species, including the North Atlantic right whale, would be without a doubt compromised by the disturbance brought by seismic testing and oil and gas drilling.
+Our Coastal Policy states that the Georgia Conservancy envisions a healthy resilient and diverse coastal ecosystem that can endure natural and human disturbances, continue to perform its functions, and support self-sustaining populations of native fish, birds, wildlife and plants.

 The comments and questions in this letter should be considered specific to the Georgia Coast, which is part of the South Atlantic Planning Area.
 The Georgia Conservancy stands with other environmental organizations to call into question if South Atlantic Area leases are even justified and to question the hurried manner being used to reconsider the OCS Oil and Gas Leasing program when a previous administration excluded this area less than two years ago.

 Former Interior Secretary Jewell announced on November 11, 2016 that the 2017-2022 OCS leasing plan would not include the Atlantic, in large part because BOEM data from the 2016 finding showed that more than 70 percent of the recoverable oil was included in the already-approved lease program.